adobe/aem-project-archetype/src/main/archetype/ui.frontend.react.forms.af/README.md

 This project was bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).

-This application is built to consume the form model definition of an adaptive form
+This application is built to consume the form model definition of an adaptive form.

 ## Scripts